-- 1. University of Cambridge International Examinations (CIE) sends a computer-printed Coursework mark sheet, MS1, to each Centre in early October showing the names and index numbers of each candidate.
+- 1. University of Cambridge International Examinations (Cambridge) sends a computer-printed Coursework mark sheet, MS1, to each Centre in early October showing the names and index numbers of each candidate.
 Transfer the total internally moderated mark for each candidate from the Coursework Assessment Summary Form to the computer-printed Coursework mark sheet MS1. - 2.
-The top copy of the computer-printed Coursework mark sheet MS1 must be despatched in the specially provided envelope to arrive as soon as possible at CIE but no later than 31 October. - 3.
-CIE will select a list of candidates whose work is required for external moderation.
-As soon as this list is received, send candidates' work with the corresponding Individual Candidate Record Cards, this Summary Form and the second copy of MS1, to reach CIE by 31 October. - 4.
-If there are ten or fewer candidates, all the Coursework that contributed to the final mark for all the candidates must be sent to CIE.
-Where there are more than ten candidates, CIE will select the candidates whose Coursework is required. - 5.
+The top copy of the computer-printed Coursework mark sheet MS1 must be despatched in the specially provided envelope. - 3.
+Cambridge will select a list of candidates whose work is required for external moderation.
+As soon as this list is received, send candidates' work with the corresponding Individual Candidate Record Cards, this Summary Form and the second copy of MS1, to Cambridge. - 4.
+If there are ten or fewer candidates, all the Coursework that contributed to the final mark for all the candidates must be sent to Cambridge.
+Where there are more than ten candidates, Cambridge will select the candidates whose Coursework is required. - 5.
 Photocopies of the samples may be sent but candidates' original work, with marks and comments from the teacher, is preferred. - 6. (a) The pieces of work for each skill should not be stapled together, nor should individual sheets be enclosed in plastic wallets. - (b) Each piece of work should be clearly labelled with the skill being assessed, Centre name, candidate name, and index number and the mark awarded. - 7.
-CIE reserves the right to ask for further samples of Coursework.
+Cambridge reserves the right to ask for further samples of Coursework.